 My screen isn't rotating when I move my device onto its side

-Please note: not all apps work in both potrait and landscape mode.
-If the app you're using doesn't support an orientation, it will not change when you move your device.
+Please note: not all apps work in both portrait and landscape mode.
+If the app you're using doesn't support an orientation, it will not change when you move your device

-If you believe that your accelerometer is damaged, you can perform a test to check how it is functioning.
+The accelerometer in your phone is a small set of circuits that detect every movement your phone makes.
+If you believe that your accelerometer may be damaged, you can perform a test to check how it is functioning.

 If you're experiencing unusual behaviour on Samsung mobiles, tablets or wearables, you can send us an error report or ask us a question in the Samsung Members app.